khanhvu0/guitarapp/README.md

 # Guitar Chord Book App

-Try it out here: http://guitarchordbook.icu
+Try it out here: https://guitarchordbook.onrender.com/

 This app allows you to note down and save the guitar chord progressions of your favorite songs!

 - Made with images and API from https://www.scales-chords.com/api/
-- Along with ReactJS and TailwindCSS
+- Using ReactJS and TailwindCSS
-- Deployed on an AWS EC2 instance with Django + MongoDB backend at https://github.com/khanhvu0/guitarapp_backend
+- Django + MongoDB backend at https://github.com/khanhvu0/guitarapp_backend
+- Deployed on Render

 <br />
 <br />